fusioncharts/dev_centre_docs/chart-guide/standard-charts/heat-map-chart.md

 Click [here](http://jsfiddle.net/fusioncharts/n3o2ycc0/ "@@open-newtab") to edit the above chart.

-> In the above data, the `color` attribute is present in two data elements, and applies different colors for the first two cells of the chart.
+> In the above data, the `color` attribute is present in two data elements and applies different colors for the first two cells of the chart.
 These two colors are different from the colors defined in the `colorRange` element.
 You can also control the transparency of the cell using the `alpha` attribute with the `data` object.

 ## Create category based heat map charts

-You can do category based mapping by defining several color categories or ranges, and setting a specific color category to a cell.
+You can do category based mapping by defining several color categories or ranges, and set a specific color category to a cell.
 You don't need to map numeric values to value ranges.
 Instead, use a color range to map a cell with a color category.

 Use the following attributes to create a category based heat map chart: